joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 On the surface, we could say, "God desires all men to be saved"--which is emphatically true:

->1 Timothy 2:1-4 (CSB) First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone,for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
+>1 Timothy 2:1-4 First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone,for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 This is good, and it pleases God our Savior,who wants everyone to be saved and to come to the knowledge of the truth.

 But what is also true is that God's will in his kindness is meant to lead you to repentance.
 (Romans 2:4)